Substance Abuse Problems with Senior Caregivers

 You also need to know the signs of alcohol abuse in seniors:

 Because some of the symptoms of substance abuse and alcohol abuse mirror signs of depression, it can be difficult to determine whether a senior caregiver is depressed or has developed a substance abuse problem.
-You need to confront your loved one and share your concerns about his health and the ways in which his actions affect the care recipient.
-You then should consult with his primary care provider to determine how to proceed with his potential substance abuse issue, especially if he has access to prescription medications, has a history of drinking, and already exhibits signs of substance or alcohol abuse.
+You need to confront your loved one and share your concerns about his health and how his actions affect the care recipient.
+You then should consult with his primary care provider to determine how to proceed with his potential substance abuse issue, especially if he has access to prescription medications, has a drinking history, and already exhibits signs of substance or alcohol abuse.

 About the Author